captionpoint/captionpoint-plays/!archives/PASSION.md

 ## FOSCA:
 GOOD, I CAN SHOW YOU GARDENS.<br>
-AND THEN OF COURSE THERE IS THE CASTLE.
+AND THEN OF COURSE THERE IS THE CASTLE. <br>
 The ruined castle.

 ---